 Definition: Demand Curve is a precise set-up to describe the relation amidst price and quantity demanded.
-It is a graph representing the relationships among the price of a product and the quantity of product that customers are pleased and ready to purchase at the given cost.
+It is a graph representing the relationships between the price of a product and the quantity of product that customers are pleased with and ready to purchase at the given cost.

 |Price of Goods||Quantity demanded|

 In figure 1 below, the demand curve is drawn on the basis of data scheduled presented above.

 Demand curve generally tilts downwards from left to right indicating a converse relationship between the price and the quantity demanded.
 And the downward tilt also demonstrates the “law of demand”, i.e., keeping other elements constant, the quantity demanded will rise with every fall in its price and the quantity demanded will decline with every increase in its cost.
 Any point on the demand curve signifies a specific price-quantity relationship.

 - Shift in the Demand Curve

 - Factors responsible for Shift in Demand Curve

 Point “C” determines that when the price of a good is ₹ 40, the quantity demanded by the customer is 10 units.
 Similarly, assembling all five-point, i.e., a, b, c, d and e indicates the entire demand curve, which displays the perfect functional relation amidst price and quantity demanded.